 Non-Residential Recycling and Garbage

 The non-residential sector (businesses, organizations, and institutions) represents the greatest opportunity to divert waste from the landfill.
 Approximately 65% of Banff’s waste comes from the non-residential sector.
 And 50% of that is food waste.

 Yard and Garden Material Price Change

-Options for Non-Residential Recycling
+Options for Non-Residential Recycling Cardboard and Food Waste

 To reduce the amount of waste sent to landfill, non-residential waste can be separated into several waste streams.

 Businesses are strongly encouraged to sort their waste into three bins: cardboard, food and garbage.
 It costs you less to have the Town service a cardboard or food bin than a garbage bin.
 Sizes and scheduled pick-ups for these bins are determined by the business owner; the more efficiently you divert your waste and schedule your pick ups, the more money you’ll save.
-Change your service using our online forms
+Change your service using our online forms:

 You can sort and drop off other recyclable materials at the Waste Transfer Site, or hire a private hauler to come collect it.

-The Transfer Site is located at 120 Hawk Avenue and is open seven days a week, except public holidays, from 7:30 a.m. to 3:30 p.m.
+The Transfer Site is located at 138 Hawk Avenue and is open seven days a week, except public holidays, from 7:30 a.m. to 3:30 p.m.
 Please note that no loads will be accepted after 3:15 p.m.

 Common items that can’t be recycled: Padded envelopes, carbon paper, elastic bands, paper clips, plastic liners, plasticized or wax papers, bones, twist ties, stickers, plastic labels, straws, condiment packets and foil wrappers.